Monday, 21 December 2009

 Space, the final frontier

 As a launch of the SPACE: ADM-HEA Annual Forum 2009 CEMP was asked to assemble this short provocation about learning spaces in Higher Education.
-It's on YouTube, but can be found directly from the Art Design Media Subject Centre's section of the HE Academy's website.:
+Basically it is me chatting about the issue against a green-screened backdrop of relevant images.

 Empowering Young Learners